Everyone's images are automatically combined into a timelapse video, shown below.

 With over three thousand measurements spanning twenty years taken by many observers since discovery, we have been able to find out a few interesting facts about 1999 KW4.
 1999 KW4 orbits the sun every 0.51 years or about 186 days.
 Its orbit has an eccentricity of 0.69 meaning it is quite elliptical (the eccentricity of a circle is 0).
 Also its orbit is tilted at a high angle of 39 degrees compared to Earth's orbit.

-1999 KW4 has been classified as an Aten asteroid.
-Aten asteroids' orbits cross the Earth's orbit and 1999 KW4 also crosses the orbit of Mercury and Venus.
-It gets within 0.2 AU of the Sun.
-The closest 1999 KW4 will get is 0.0155 AU (1 AU is the average distance from the Earth to the Sun) on 25 May 2036.
-1999 KW4 passed closest to the Earth on this visit on May 27th, 2018 when it came 0.078 AU to Earth or about 7.3 million miles.
-This is the fifth of a series of nine close approaches to the Earth each year, all around the end of May or start of June.
-Next year’s close approach on 25 May 2019 will be the closest of the series at 3.2 million miles from the Earth.
+1999 KW4 has been classified as an Aten asteroid (which means that it crosses the Earth’s orbit.
+1999 KW4 also crosses the orbit of Mercury and Venus getting within 0.2 AU distance of the Sun (1 AU is the average Earth-Sun distance).
+On May 25th 2019 1999 KW4 will speed past Earth at 21 km/s passing by as close as 13.5 times the distance from Earth to the Moon (3.2 million miles).
+This is the 6th of a series of nine close approaches to the Earth each year, all around the end of May or start of June.
+This year’s close approach is the closest approach to Earth of the series.

 1999 KW4 is a radar target for both of the planetary radars at Goldstone and the Planetary Radar Science group working at the Arecibo Observatory.
 The Arecibo Observatory is home to the world's largest radio telescope which is located in Puerto Rico.
 Their goals are to take observations that will improve the model of 1999 KW4's shape, surface properties and measure the rotation period of the binary and of the primary and secondary.
 They do this by sending radio waves at the asteroid and measuring the waves that bounce off.
 With these measurements, the radar groups will also be able to refine its orbit and determine the size precisely.